 Tubu Tree Camp: Our full report

-Tubu Tree has become very popular, and gets booked up sometimes even a year or more in advance.
+Tubu Tree has become very popular, and sometimes gets booked up even a year or more in advance.
 So if you'd like to stay here then we suggest that you book early!

-Our viewTubu Tree Camp is comfortable and its small size appeals to travellers who prefer a more intimate feel.
-Our experience here in previous years has been that, in the dry season, the game viewing on this western side of the Delta tends to be quieter than in other parts of the Okavango.
-(A trend that's often reversed during the rainy season!)
-That said, with its location on the permanently dry Hunda Island, Tubu Tree offers the reserve's best game viewing – and has a track record of particularly good leopard sightings.
+Tubu Tree Camp is a comfortable, stylish camp in picturesque surroundings.
+In the dry season, the game viewing on this western side of the Delta tends to be quieter than in other parts of the Okavango – a trend that's often reversed during the rainy season.
+However, with its location on the permanently dry Hunda Island, Tubu Tree offers the reserve's best year round game viewing.

-Ideal length of stay: 3 nights.
+- Ideal length of stay